satori-com/mzbench/doc/scenarios/tutorial.md

 Here's how you write a scenario to load-test a locally running web app.

-1. Create a file called *myscenario.erl* with this content:
+1. Create a file called *myscenario.bdl* with this content:

         pool(size = 1,
              worker_type = http_worker):